oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup-core-environment.md

   Are you running in a free trial environment (y/n) ?
 ```

-  4.  to gather and save your initials, when prompted by the script enter your initials and press return, in the example below as my name is Tim Graves I used `tg` as the initials.
+  4. When prompted by the script enter your initials and press return, it is important that when you enter your initials you use lower case only and only the letters a-z, no numbers of special characters.
+In the example below as my name is Tim Graves I used `tg` as the initials.
 Of course unless your initials are also `tg` you would enter something different !

   ```